 The concentration in human services/corrections (53 credits) is a combination of subjects designed to give students a conceptual and practical understanding of how to directly provide social services for adult and juvenile offenders in community and institutional correctional settings.
-The subjects specified in this individualized degree emphasize general helping skills, assessment, intervention strategies, behavior modification, case management and rehabilitation techniques.
+The subjects specified in this individualized degree emphasize general helping skills, assessment, intervention strategies, behavior modification, and case management and rehabilitation techniques.
 In addition, students with experience in court services, adult and juvenile corrections have the option to use prior volunteer or work experience to satisfy some of the core subjects.

 Courses in corrections are appropriate for students interested in community and institutional corrections.
-Students concerned about the correctional system as a social or community problem can explore these concerns through studies of juvenile delinquency, criminology and the criminal justice system.
-Students who wish to become corrections professionals in the public and private sectors should develop knowledge and skills in the humanities, communications, political science, counseling and intervention, human services, law, management, human resource management, and psychology as well as in corrections studies.
+Students concerned about the correctional system as a social justice issue can explore this concern through this program.
+Students who wish to become corrections professionals in the public and private sectors will develop knowledge and skills in the humanities, communications, political science, counseling and intervention, human services, law, management, human resource management, and psychology as well as in corrections studies.
 There is a great diversity in the degree of knowledge necessary for the many different careers associated with corrections.

-To be eligible for acceptance to the Human Services BHS major, students must submit a College of Health, Community and Professional Services Undergraduate Program Declaration Form.
+To declare your major, you must submit a College of Health, Community and Professional Services Undergraduate Program Declaration Form.
 Consult with an advisor before submitting declaration form or enrolling in courses toward the major.